Cedar Deck

 Ramset and 3-inch Nails

-Once the three ledger-boards were held in place with the Ramset nails, I used a Hammer Drill with a 5/8" concrete bit to drill 6 1/2" deep holes into the concrete, through each of the pre-drilled holes in the 2x8 ledger board.
+Once the three ledger boards were attached to the slab with the Ramset, I used a Hammer Drill with a 5/8" concrete bit to drill 6 1/2" deep holes into the concrete through each pre-drilled hole in the 2x8 ledger.
 I wrapped a piece of tape (to use as a guide) around the drill bit 6 1/2" from the end to ensure that my holes were deep enough for the 5/8" x 6" concrete anchor bolts.
 It is better to make the holes too deep than not deep enough.

-Using a Ramset with 3" nails is perfect for holding the ledger-board in place until the concrete anchor-bolts can be added.
+A Ramset with 3" nails is perfect for holding the ledger board in position until the concrete anchor-bolts got installed.

 Attaching the Cedar Deck Leger to the concrete slab